alexworden/heart-rate/backend/README.md

-# Heart Rate Monitor Backend
+# Heart Rate Backend

-This is the backend service for the Heart Rate Monitor application, built with Spring Boot.
+This is the backend service for the Heart Rate application, built with Spring Boot.

 ## Prerequisites